• Skip to primary navigation

 📖 Variations

 The possibilities are endless when it comes to fermented vegetable recipes!
-Here are a few delicious variations you can try with fermented carrots:
+Here are a few delicious variations you can try with carrots:

 • Fermented ginger carrots - substitute the garlic with a little shaved or grated ginger for a delicious twist